odrevet/edict_database/README.md

 sudo apt install sqlite3
 ```

-# src scripts
+# scripts

-.sh files are executed with bash
-.dart files are executed with dart

-# Call location
+Bash scripts are provided in order to facilitate the creation of .db files.

 Scripts needs to be called from the projet's root